 Our Living Alchemy team is always on the lookout for new scientific research on the human microbiome and how we can use this research to benefit our customers.
 Trusted scientific findings help us to improve our products and give the education needed to assist others on their health journey.
-We strive to be on the cutting edge of science, so we wanted to share some fascinating research with you: The importance of Short Chain Fatty Acids for improving intestinal wellbeing!
+We strive to be on the cutting edge of science, we wanted to share fascinating research with you: The importance of Short Chain Fatty Acids for improving intestinal wellbeing!

 Short Chain Fatty Acids, or SCFAs, are metabolites produced by the microbiome.
 Metabolites are nutrients that are created through metabolism (digestion) or are necessary for metabolic processes.
 Prebiotic fibers, fibers that cannot be digested by the human body, are fermented by beneficial bacteria in the gut and slowly turned into metabolites (1).
 The most common SCFAs are called butyrate, acetate, and propionate (2).

 Short Chain Fatty Acids have a variety of functions in the human body primarily in the gut.
 Our intestinal tract is lined with epithelial cells that are important in absorbing nutrients, secreting toxins, and filtering substances (3).
 Butyrate is one of the primary energy sources for epithelial cells and assists with protecting them.
 This supports the healing of the intestinal walls and boosting immunity (4).
 This is important information because many gut issues, such as IBD or leaky gut, are caused by damage to the epithelial cells of the intestinal lining.
 Short Chain Fatty Acids could be another missing link in preventing and healing intestinal inflammation and promoting epithelial cell growth.